baychub/cb-gsg/Getting-Started.md

 	This step is not needed for the H3000 model, which has two built-in antennas.

-2. Connect the router to the internet.
+2. Connect the router's Internet/WAN/Uplink port (they go by different names) to o internet.
 3. Power on the router before connecting other devices.

 	RSP sensor units need a DHCP server when they start up to get an IP address and communicate with the RSP Controller application.